IvanaEscobar/ai-science-training-series/07_AITestbeds/README.md

 Contributors: [Siddhisanket (Sid) Raskar](https://sraskar.github.io/), [Murali Emani](https://memani1.github.io/), [Varuni Sastry](https://www.alcf.anl.gov/about/people/varuni-katti-sastry), [Bill Arnold](https://www.alcf.anl.gov/about/people/bill-arnold), and  [Venkat Vishwanath](https://www.alcf.anl.gov/about/people/venkatram-vishwanath).

 > This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.

+---
+# Solution

+The key architectural features that make these systems suitable for AI workloads is the memory is uniformly distributed across cores, whereas traditional architectures hold memory seperate from cores.
+Cerebras has SwarmX, which manages synchronization of memory by using broadcast and reduce.

+Differences between AI accelerator systems in terms of architecture and programming models:
+- AI accelerator systems programming is prioritized by the availability of the data in the operation, called dataflow.
+- The dataflow is represented as a graph, snd the compiler will maps the program onto the architecture.

+A typical workflow for refactoring an AI model to run on ALCF AI testbeds:
+- Cerebras: Uses PyTorch along with a CerebrasAPI.
+Most of the software stack remains the same.
+You can insatll the cerebrasAPI via `pip install`
+- Cerebras uses Kubernetes for job submission
+- Graphcore: MIMD architecture.
+IPU uses bulk synchronous parallel means the entire chip with be in local tile compute, global cross-tile sync, or data exchange modes.
+You hve to ssh into the graphcore loginnode, then ssh into the poplar node.
+- Graphcore uses SLURM for job submission

+Example of a project that could use AI accelerators:
+- the AI accelerators could accelerate reading through data.
+For example, banks holld a large amount of data to track and understand transactions done by their clients.
+These AI accelerators could be dedicated to train on transaction data and determine anomolous behavior.
+This would help against fraud transactions.